ernie/the_setup/01_nginx/README.md

 a wildcard component with just a TLD.
 They need a domain name, which is why we need to use `*.local.devel`.

-Because we're enabling v3 x509 extensions (via `x509_extensions = v3_req` in
+Because we're enabling v3 extensions (via `req_extensions = v3_req` in this
-this file), we can also set up "subject alternative names", which is just a fancy way of saying "this certificate should support multiple domain names".
+file), we can also set up "subject alternative names", which is just a fancy way of saying "this certificate should support multiple domain names".

 That being said, you'll want to customize the [alt_names] section to your taste.
 At a minimum, we want to have `*.local.devel`, `local.devel`, `*.local.staging`,